Promissory Note Fill out the template

 What laws apply to a promissory note?

-The law applicable to Promissory Notes in the United Kingdom can be found in The Bills of Exchange Act 1882.
+The law that is most relevant to a promissory note in the United Kingdom can be found in The Bills of Exchange Act 1882.

 The general laws of contract will also apply.